 Are you still confused between whether to go with a web store or marketplace?
 So let’s try to settle the score once for all.

 Selling online is a rage these days.
-With each progressing day, the share of e-commerce as retail sales are increasing and more and more new stores are coming with every year.
+With each progressing day, the share of e-commerce as retail sales is increasing and more and more new stores are coming with every year.

 And it makes sense too.
 Online has its own benefits that transcend the limitations of a physical store – geographic limitation, lower outreach, overhead costs, and lack of metrics to truly measure the ROI of marketing activities.

-However, it’s the outreach that tilts the debate in favour of selling online.
+However, it’s the outreach that tilts the debate in favor of selling online.
 There are two major ways:

 - Selling on your own websites.